Teaching your baby to self settle

 Sleeping bag & movement in the cot

-I firmly recommend that you use a merino or merino blend sleeping bag for all sleeps.
+I firmly recommend that you use the Go Go Bag for all sleeps.
 This will help you to get him sleeping during the day.
 And always take it if you are traveling or need him to sleep in his pushchair when you are out.

 I also recommend that you introduce a BabyOK Babe Sleeper to use with your Sleeping Bag.
 This is a cotton sleeping bag attached to the base sheet – it prevents baby scooting up the cot, standing, crawling round etc. You would find that this really helps your baby lie down in one place and go to sleep.
 It also means that he is more likely to resettle in the night (once you have stopped feeding to sleep), as he won’t have got into an awkward position.